heiye007/Hack-The-Kernel/README.md

 Implementation of Synchronization primitives, System calls, Scheduler, Memory management and File system in the Educational **OS161** operating system.

 ## ROADMAP
+- [x] Implementation of Sleep lock.
-- [ ] Implementation of Sleep lock - In Progress.
+- [ ] Implementation of Condition variables.
+- [ ] The Whalemating Problem.
+- [ ] The Buffalo Intersection Problem.
 - [ ] Implementation of System calls.
 - [ ] Implementation of Scheduler.
 - [ ] Implementation of Virtual memory.